 Step 5: Cut Upper Areas Of Mustache

-This step is very similar to trimming the hair above the upper lips.
+This step is very similar to the trimming process of the hair above the upper lips.
 But in this case, we are trimming the hair below the nose and not the nose hair.
 Trimming the upper lip line is one of the most important parts because the lip line is the border of the mustache, and that is what people observe first!

 It is necessary because you don’t want your facial hair to seem just an extension of nose hair, which looks disgusting!